CS-433/cs-433-project-2-road_king/Readme.md

 **`Team Members`:** Dongxu Guo, Jiaan Zhu, Lei Wang

-This GitHub hosts the code for Project 2 of Machine Learnin(CS-433).
+This GitHub page hosts the code for Project 2 of Machine Learnin(CS-433).
 In this project we implement and train neural network for road segmentation, i.e. assigning labels `road=1`, `background=0` to each pixel in satilite images.
 The model is based on U-Net from [Ronneberger et al. (2015)](https://arxiv.org/pdf/1505.04597.pdf).

 ![](u-net.png)